Kristina01111000/Drws_site/README.md

 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
 - hide lessons so they can't be seen by users until available?
 - Make chats for other people that sound good, 2 to 3 people

-- check that contact page works -> it gets sent to administrator email, image + frowarded email to him

-See if I can change the color of the download button

 - is there a contact form on the site? -> wp forms is on the site, but i don't have it set up or anything, does he want a contact form for it?